 Fire Prevention Site Plan Permit

 This permit is required when a new or existing building addition is proposed.
 The Fire District looks for access by fire apparatus, adequate and proper placement of fire hydrants and location of all access points to the building.
-Two printed copies of the site plan and one copy on a CD in a .DXF format is required for review.
-A $100 permit review fee is required upon application of permit.

 Fire Prevention Construction Permit